Breastfeeding Facts

 Newborns do not know the difference between night and day.
 They are growing rapidly, and need the frequent, easily digested feedings that your milk provides.

-While most moms and babies are able to breastfeed successfully, there are certain medical conditions in which breastfeeding is not recommended.
-In addition, some breastfeeding babies may need extra milk for medical reasons if they cannot get enough from your breasts.
-Together, you and you medical team can determine the best feeding plan for your family.
+While most families are able to succeed with lactation, there are certain medical conditions in which human milk is not recommended.
+In addition, some breastfeeding babies may need extra milk for medical reasons if they cannot get enough from your milk supply.
+Together, you and your medical team can determine the best feeding plan for your family.

 It takes practice and time and support.
 So be patient with yourself and your baby as you both learn how to make it work.
 Get support from friends, family, and your healthcare team.
 Remember to take it day by day.
 It gets MUCH easier after the first days and weeks!

-Infants use their tongue, jaw, and face muscles to get milk from your breasts.
-This helps their mouth and face grow and develop.
+Infants use their tongue, jaw, and face muscles to get milk from your body.
 Bottle nipples have a different shape and may have a faster flow.
 Babies are more likely to gag or overfeed when using a bottle.
-If you need to use a bottle, please learn about safe bottle-feeding from a healthcare provider first.
+When using a bottle, please practice paced bottle-feeding.

-Rest assured - you have the legal right to breastfeed in any public space.
-Many women successfully use pumps or their hands to express their milk for others to feed when they are away from their infants.
+Rest assured - you have the legal right to feed your baby in any public space.
+Many mothers successfully use pumps or their hands to express their milk for others to feed when they are away from their infants.
 Talk to your supervisor about your plans ahead of time and get support from available resources.

-Many medications are considered safe to use while breastfeeding, but not all.
-Your healthcare provider can help determine if your medications or habits are safe for breastfeeding.
-Second hand smoke can increase your baby’s risks for many health problems, and chemicals in cigarettes do pass through breast milk.
-If you are going to smoke, it is still better to breastfeed than not to breastfeed.
+Many medications are considered safe to use during lactation, but not all.
+Your healthcare provider can help determine if your medications or habits are safe.
+Second hand smoke can increase your baby’s risks for many health problems, and chemicals in cigarettes do pass through human milk.
+If you are going to smoke, it is still better to provide your milk than not.
 Talk to you doctor about quitting aids and available resources.